Fintech challengers are garnering media attention and taking some market share. Should established banks and insurers be copying their models?

 Advantages of established financial institutions

-It is not uncommon for large established financial institutions to be overlooked in the never-ending search for the next big thing, but this is a mistake.
-Large financial institutions have a huge advantage when it comes to providing services that are reliable, trustworthy, and have been around for decades – and people know this.
-These large firms have a reputation that cannot be matched by startups who are still unknown quantities in the industry.
+It is not uncommon for large, established financial institutions to be overlooked in the never-ending search for the next big thing, but this is a mistake.
+Large financial institutions have a huge advantage when it comes to providing reliable, trustworthy services that have been around for decades—and people know this.
+These large firms have a reputation that cannot be matched by startups, who are still unknown quantities in the industry.

 If you are a startup, your first foray into a market like this can make it difficult to find your place among the giants.
 However, once you’re established, it’s much easier.
 Likely the best way to gain access is to partner with an existing company in that industry.
 Large companies also have a lot of access to deals and information that smaller companies can’t access as easily.